creeperyang/iso-morphic-style-loader/README.md

 /// Such as server.js, where you render your isomorphic app and will send it
 /// back to your user.
 data.styles = []
-// iso-morphic-style-loader will export global.__universal__ and you
+// iso-morphic-style-loader will offer you the way to access imported styles
+// via React's context.
-// can access it to get styles. const context = {
+const context = {
   // will be invoked when render in server side
   iterateCss: (styles) => {